iamkirankumaryadav/GenAI/Glossary.md

 # **Glossary of GenAI**

 ### **Agents (AI Assistant)**
-- GenAI agents are essentially intelligent software programs that can act on your behalf.
+- GenAI agents are intelligent software programs that can act on your behalf.
 - GenAI agents are designed to understand your instructions and complete tasks using their knowledge and abilities.
-- GenAI agents can make decisions, and even learn from past interactions to improve their performance.
+- GenAI agents can make decisions and learn from past interactions to improve their performance.
 - GenAI can access various resources, databases and APIs to gather information and complete tasks.
 - Example: GenAI agents can plan a trip, find hotels, and flights, research activities, and make reservations.
 - GenAI agents can be a powerful tool for boosting productivity and streamlining workflows.

 ### **Artificial General Intelligence (AGI)**
-- A hypothetical type of AI that would be much more powerful than what we have today.
+- A hypothetical type of AI that would be much more powerful than we have today.
 - Human-like intelligence: Learning, complex problem-solving, reasoning, and adapting to new situations.
 - Going beyond training: It would be able to learn and perform new tasks without explicit programming.
 - Self-teaching/learning: It would be able to learn and improve on its own without needing constant human intervention.